dzvilius/synth-band-website/README.md

 - As a fan, I want to enter my email address, so that I can get important updates or offers.
   - [x] Display an email input field
-  - [x] Test for incorrect email address using HTML5 only
+  - [x] Test for incorrect email address using HTML5

 ## Features